openstack/keystone-specs/api/v3/identity-api-v3-os-trust-ext.rst

 - ``roles``: (list of objects)

-  Specifies the subset of the trustor's roles on the ``project_id`` to be granted to the trustee when the token in consumed.
+  Specifies the subset of the trustor's roles on the ``project_id`` to be granted to the trustee when the token is consumed.
 The trustor must already be granted these roles in the project referenced by the ``project_id`` attribute.
+If redelegation is used (when trust-scoped token is used and consumed trust has ``allow_redelegation`` set to ``true``) this parameter should contain redelegated trust's roles only.

   Roles are only provided when the trust is created, and are subsequently available as a separate read-only collection.
 Each role can be specified by